simplyYan/simplyYan/README.md

 -------------
 📚 Expert in JavaScript, CSS, HTML and SpellSpike.

-🏆 Creator of famous projects with SpellSpike, SpellSide, MythCoder and Max.
+🏆 Creator of famous projects as SpellSpike, SpellSide, MythCoder and Max.

 ⚡ Active and Experienced Developer